Division of Natural Sciences

 Natural Sciences Summer Undergraduate Research Program

-Often times, these summertime pursuits result in the presentation of papers at professional meetings or publication in journals, with undergraduates as co-authors.
+These summertime pursuits often result in the presentation of papers at professional meetings or publication in peer-reviewed journals, with undergraduates as co-authors.

-Click here to search Research Experiences for Undergraduates (REU) opportunities.
+Click here to search National Science Foundation (NSF) Research Experiences for Undergraduates (REU).